jinghuazhao/R/gap/vignettes/shinygap.Rmd

 Alternatively, one can run the app from source using `gap/inst/shinygap`.

+To set the default parameters, some compromises need to be made, e.g., Kp=[1e-5, 0.4], MAF=[1e-3, 0.8], alpha=[5e-8, 0.05], beta=[0.01, 0.4].
+The slider input provides upper bounds of a particular parameter.

 ## Family-based study

 This is a call to `gap::fbsize()`.
 Note in particular that `alpha` parameter actually contains three elements and the 3rd of which is for ASP+TDT.

+It appears that it does not handle `gamma` well.

 ## Population-based study